jessshipit/adamjonas.github.io/source/glossary/index.markdown

 Idempotent
 >is the property of certain operations in mathematics and computer science, that they can be applied multiple times without changing the result beyond the initial application.

+Indirection
+>the ability to reference something using a name, reference, or container instead of the value itself.
+For example, accessing a variable through the use of a pointer.
+  - Object-oriented programming makes use of indirection extensively, a simple example being dynamic dispatch.
+  - Delegation is another classic example of an indirection pattern.

 Kata
 >is a Japanese word describing detailed choreographed patterns of movements practiced either solo or in pairs.
 The term form is used for the corresponding concept in non-Japanese martial arts in general.